Chaganti-Reddy/dotfiles/Readme.md

     - For 64 Bit System run
           `Reg add HKLM\SYSTEM\CurrentControlSet\Control\TimeZoneInformation /v RealTimeIsUniversal /t REG_QWORD /d 1`

-13. If you are installing my nvim config then first change the theme name in ~/.config/nvim/lua/chadrc.lua file to something like `nightowl` then after successfully loading all the plugins and if you have pywal setup then change the theme name back to `chadwal`.
+13. If you are installing my nvim_gen config then first change the theme name in ~/.config/nvim/lua/chadrc.lua file to something like `nightowl` then after successfully loading all the plugins and if you have pywal setup then change the theme name back to `chadwal`.

 ## Configuration